Home Articles Give lists Give list: Queensland and NSW floods 2022

 https://www.schoolsplus.org.au/2022-flood-appeal/

-The devastating floods that have surged across south-east Queensland and the NSW coast have forced the closure of more than 350 schools and affected the communities of many others.
-Many schools have been submerged entirely, and it’s unclear when they will reopen.
+The devastating floods that have surged across south-east QLD and the NSW coast have forced hundreds of school closures and affected the communities of many others.
 The Schools Plus relief fund will provide flood-affected schools with essential funding needed to keep kids learning and to support the wellbeing of students, teachers and other community members.

 FareShare Australia Incorporated